almende/eve/implementations/java/libraries.md

   and scheduling.
 The platform libraries offer an interface to the agents for reading/writing data, and for scheduling tasks.
-  There are platform libraries for a regular java web application, for running an application on Google App Engine.
+  There are platform libraries for a regular java web application, for running an application on Google App Engine or on Android.
 In the future, libraries for Windows Azure and Amazon will be added.
-  To deploy an application on a another platform, all is needed is to swap the used platform library.
+  To deploy an application on a another platform, all is needed is to switch the used platform library.

 - **Application Layer**